John Ringling Tower Fund

 The El Vernona Hotel, designed by Dwight James Baum, who also designed Ca d’Zan, opened in 1924.
 In 1930, John Ringling bought the hotel and renamed it John Ringling Towers.
 This grand building presided over the bay front first as a hotel, then in the 1960’s it was converted to apartments, until it was abandoned by 1995.
 Despite vigorous efforts and fundraising, this historic landmark could not be saved.
 The building was demolished and the Ritz-Carlton, Sarasota hotel now stands in its place.
 Funds raised to restore John Ringling Towers were entrusted to the Arts and Cultural Alliance as a fund to support individual artists and historic preservation in Sarasota County.

-Each year grants are awarded in two categories: Historic Preservation and Individual Artists.
-Individual Artist awards rotate among disciplines: performing arts, visual arts, literary arts.
+Each year grants are awarded in two categories: Historic Preservation and Individual Artists: visual arts, literary arts, and performing arts.